Henry Faller

 Henry Conrad Faller (August 14, 1927 – March 21, 2012) was an American businessman.
-In 1970, he established Uncle Henry's, a classified advertisements repository.
-It later gained an online version.
-They are both active today.
+In 1970, he established Uncle Henry's, a classified advertisements repository, which later gained an online version.
+They are both active as of 2026.

 Early life

 Faller was born in Newark, New Jersey, in 1927, the son of William and Cecilia.
 He graduated from Northeastern School of Taxidermy.

 Career

 In 1945, Faller joined the U.S. Navy, in which he was stationed on the aircraft carrier the USS Shangri-La.
 After discharge, he worked at Studebaker Corporation in Russell Park, New Jersey.
 Faller began working at FMC Marine Colloids, before becoming assistant manager at F. W. Woolworth department store.
 He also worked briefly at J. J. Newberry's on Main Street in Rockland, Maine.
 Deciding he wanted to become a printer, he began apprenticeship at Bald Mountain Press in Rockland.
 Faller started his own printing establishment, the Village Print Shop, on Main Street in Rockland, in 1968.
 He printed the first edition of Uncle Henry's in 1970.
 The Fallers sold their business and retired in 1989.